NREL/EnergyPlus/design/FY2024/NFP-AirToWaterHeatPumpHeatRecovery.md

 	* create a new calcAvailableCapacity() functions for capacity calculation * EIRPlantLoopHeatPump::calcAvailableCapacity()
+    * refactor the capacity modifier applied for dry-air as a source used with heating coil *

     ** Refactor curve checks part of the doPhysics() function *